A structure preserving numerical scheme for Fokker-Planck equations of structured neural networks with learning rules: Numerical Results

 In this subsection, we numerically validate the asymptotic preserving properties of both the $v$-SI scheme and the $v$-FI scheme by validating that with fixed grid size, the numerical solution of the scheme converge to the $v$-wise quasi-steady state at the discretized level as $\varepsilon\to 0$.

-Firstly we introduce discretized version of the time-independent quasi-steady state equations (\ref{aeRiM-jHclb}) and (\ref{ai8vhCSh+U}) for a give $H=H(w)$.
+Firstly we introduce a discretized version of the time-independent quasi-steady state equations (\ref{aeRiM-jHclb}) and (\ref{ai8vhCSh+U}) for a given $H=H(w)$.
 This will serve as a reference solution.
-We denote the of the continuous solution time-independent quasi-steady state as $P^H(v,w)$.
+We denote the solution of the continuous time-independent quasi-steady state equations (\ref{aeRiM-jHclb}) and (\ref{ai8vhCSh+U}) for a given $H=H(w)$ as $P^H(v,w)$.
 Since (\ref{ai8vhCSh+U}) means that $ P^H(v,w)$ should nullify the stiff operator in (\ref{auGi4Tx7zhb}), our discretized version can also be directly defined to nullify the stiff terms (order $ 1/\varepsilon $ terms) in the main equation (\ref{a9OxraVzxdb}) in our scheme.
 For a given discretized grid function $H_j$ such that $\Delta w\sum _{j=0}^{n_{w}} H_{j} =1$ the $v$-wise quasi-steady state in the discretized level $ P_{i,j}^{H}$ and corresponding $ N_{j}^{H} ,\overline{N}^{H}$ is defined to satisfy the following equations

 To generate this discretized $v$-wise quasi-steady state for a given $H_j$ with $\Delta v \sum_{j=0}^{n_w} H_j=1$, one may solve the system

 iteratively from some initial guess of ${\overline N}^{(0)}$, and take $P_{i,j}^H = P_{i,j}^{(K)}, N_{j}^H = N_{j}^{(K)}, {\overline N}^H = {\overline N}^{(K)}$ for sufficiently large $K$ that satisfies some stopping criterion like $|N^{(K+1)}-N^{(K)}|\leq \epsilon$ for some small enough $\epsilon$.